subvertnormality/mosaic/README.md

 ##### MIDI Controller Mapping
 _Mosaic_ provides comprehensive support for MIDI mapping of channel controls through the Norns MIDI Map function.
 This allows you to assign MIDI controls to various parameters, enabling real-time control via compatible MIDI hardware.
 Your MIDI device must support relative (binary offset).

 To map your MIDI device to a channel control, navigate to the parameters menu on your norns device and scroll down to the "Mosaic Midi Mapping" section.
-Select your desired control type and enter the parameters menu on your Norns by holding K1 (system key) and pressing K3 (enter key).
+Select your desired control type and enter the parameters menu on your Norns by holding K1 and pressing K3 (enter key).
 Now select your desired parameter.

 Map "selected channel parameters" when you want to control a specific parameter of the currently selected channel.
 Map "channel parameters" when you want to control a parameter of a specific channel regardless of which channel is selected.